Last updated on October 14th, 2018 at 03:47 pm

 Sports Cars – The Birth of Performance

 The origins of supercars started after the 2nd World War.
 Carmakers went back to making cars and not tanks or aircraft.
-Engineers, who designed 350 mph fighter aircraft, found themselves designing sports cars.
+Engineers, who designed 350 mph fighter aircraft, found themselves developing sports cars.

 As it turns out, making a fast car has a lot in common with making fighter aircraft.